 Our collections are at one of three sites.

-For further details and to book a research space, please use the forms at the top of our guide to Visiting us in person.
+For further details and to make an appointment, please see our guide to Visiting us in person.

 The linked collections guides show where each collection is available, but if in any doubt please get in touch.

-See separate guide to Using Our Collections for further information on accessing our collections and on our facilities and services.
+See information on Using Our Collections for further information on accessing our collections and on our facilities and services.